willie68/micro-vault/README.md

-  get         Get an object from your micro vault instance help        Help about any command list        List different objects login       Login into a microvault service logout      Logout from a microvault service playbook    Upload and execute a playbook update      Updating parameters of an already created object
+  get         Get an object from your micro vault instance help        Help about any command list        List different objects login       Login into a Micro-Vault service logout      Logout from a Micro-Vault service playbook    Upload and execute a playbook update      Updating parameters of an already created object